wollscheidlab/MOAgent/README.md

 - `--f`: Feature level. "peptide" and "protein" are supported.
 (Default: 'peptide')
 - `--g`: Support for GPU if set to True.
 (Default: False)
 - `--n`: Bootstrapping with noisy resampling.
 (Default: False)
-- `--h`: Force the reduction to a handleable amount of features.
+- `--h`: Force the reduction to a handable  amount of features.
 (Default: True)
 - `--p`: specify which classes should be considered.

 To execute the script, navigate to its location in your terminal and use the following command: